-Depending on your Sage service plan, we also offer a web-based Sage Knowledgebase and online user community forums at www.sagecre.com or through the in-product menu.
+Depending on your Sage service plan, we offer a web-based Sage Knowledgebase and online user community forums at www.na.sage.com or through the in-product menu.
 Our staff maintains an extensive knowledge database of questions and answers covering everything from frequently asked questions to more complex problems and solutions.
 In addition, we keep all product reference documentation available in the Knowledgebase.
 This online tool is the same tool we use in our customer support call center to help answer your call.

-To access the Technical Support Knowledgebase:
+To log in to the Sage Knowledgebase: